learn-co-curriculum/the-web-is-made-of-strings/README.md

 are strings that contain both _content_ and _markup_.
 Content looks like: `hi there` and markup looks like `<p>`.
-In HTML they are blended together so that the string `<p>hi there</p>` tells the browser to display the words `hi there` to the screen in whatever a **p**agraph, according to the browser, looks like.
+In HTML they are blended together so that the string `<p>hi there</p>` tells the browser to display the words `hi there` to the screen in whatever a **p**aragraph, according to the browser, looks like.

 Here's another fragment of an HTML document: